|Trim Size / Pages||9 x 6 in / 352|

 A true story of men and women pitted against the sea during World War II—and an unforgettable portrait of the determination of the human spirit.

-On May 19, 1942, a U-boat in the Gulf of Mexico stalked its prey fifty miles from New Orleans.
-Captained by twenty nine-year-old Iron Cross and King's Cross recipient Erich Wu¨rdemann, the submarine set its sights on the freighter Heredia with sixty-two souls on board.
+On May 19, 1942 a U-boat in the Gulf of Mexico stalked its prey fifty miles away from New Orleans.
+Captained by 29-year-old Iron Cross and King's Cross recipient Erich Wurdemann, the submarine set its sights on the freighter Heredia with fifty-nine souls on board.

 Michael Tougias is the author and co-author of twenty-three non-fiction books, including several true survival-at-sea adventures, such as Rescue of the Bounty, Fatal Forecast, Overboard!, A Storm Too Soon, and The Finest Hours (soon to be a major motion picture by Disney).
 Ten Hours Until Dawn was selected as one of the American Library Association's "Best Books of the Year."